roark-xoxo/roark-privacy-analyser/readme.md

 ## Playwright

-To properly run Playwright, `npm install` is often not sufficient.
-You also need to execute:
+To properly run Playwright, simply executing `npm install` is often insufficient.
+You should also execute:

 ```bash
 npx playwright install